Chandler EAA1445

 These pilot deviations need to be examined to determine if a common thread exists that we should address to help reduce the number of deviations that continue to occur, and thus enhance aviation safety.

-In the reporting period from March 14, 2025 thru April 10, 2025 there were nineteen pilot deviations reported by the FAA SDL FSDO.
-These deviations were committed by pilots with certificates ranging from Private Pilot thru ATP/CFI Pilot.
-There were eight out of state pilots that committed these deviations, and one foreign pilot.
-Of the nineteen deviations reported, there were only three Brashers issued for IFR deviations.
+In the reporting period from April 11, 2025 thru May 16, 2025 there were twenty-four pilot deviations reported by the FAA SDL FSDO.
+These deviations were committed by pilots with certificates ranging from Student Pilot thru ATP/CFI Pilot, and a military pilot.
+There were ten out of state pilots that committed these deviations, and of the twenty-four deviations reported, and per our information, there was only one Brasher issued for an IFR deviation.

-Note: A controller will issue a Brasher notification to a pilot when further FAA action will be taken, and the controller is thus giving the airman the opportunity to make note of the occurrence, collect information, and their thoughts for their future interaction with FAA Flight Standards.
-The number of deviations was down slightly from last month, and weren’t as serious as past reports because there was a need to issue only three Brashers for IFR deviations.
-Obviously pilots still don’t get the message to be more careful in their flying.
-Some of these deviations could be attributed to the “snow birds” that have returned because of the relatively large number of out of state airplanes that were involved.
-No doubt many of these pilots may not be accustomed to flying in some of the complex/crowded airspace that we have here in Arizona.
+The deviations weren’t as serious as past reports because apparently there was a need to issue only one Brasher for an IFR deviation.
+Obviously pilots don’t get the message to be more careful in their flying.
+Some of these pilots may not be accustomed to flying in some of the complex/crowded airspace that we have in Arizona.

-I would certainly like to think that the information that we have presented has been valuable to a majority of pilots out there, and may make them safer pilots.
+I would certainly like to think that the information presented has been valuable to pilots out there, and will make them safer pilots.

 Moving on, pilots must listen carefully to ATC instructions and comply with them, and if they can’t comply, tell ATC why they can’t.
 Also, when flying in controlled airspace, pilots should never do something on their own, but always talk to ATC before they do anything that may differ from the instructions given.
 Pilots must always be aware of what type of airspace they are flying in, or may be about to enter, and know what may be expected of them.
-Always fly with care and forethought, don’t be part of the problem.
+Always observe the airport, and runway markings, and signs and obey them.
+Fly with care and forethought, and don’t be part of the problem.

 In summary, the general aviation deviations this reporting period are: